Latest Website Security and Cybersecurity UpdatesCall now for Live Immediate Assistance+1 (844) 260-2204

 7: Update the WordPress environment on a regular basis

-WordPress releases security update immediately after a security issue is found.
+CDN for WordPress releases security update immediately after a security issue is found.
 The updated version has the issue fixed and upgrading to the new version would fix the existing security flaws and helps deny hackers.
 The hackers establish backdoor through the security flaws that are found in the older version to target and attack your website.
 Set automatic updates to maintain instant updates corresponding to the new patch release.

 8: Update Plugins and Themes